 Establishing a Circadian Rhythm

-Once you’re getting enough sleep, it’s time developing a routine that’s fairly consistent from day to day.
+Once you’re getting enough sleep, it’s time to develop a routine that’s fairly consistent from day to day.
 This is more important than most people realize.
 When you get into a good circadian rhythm, a lot of good things start happening:

 - You’ll start producing melatonin (a drowsy hormone) at the same time every night, helping you fall asleep more quickly and deeply.